Michael Kibbe: Commissioned pieces

 Kibbe has written pieces on commission for the Cultural Affairs Department of the City of Los Angeles, Humboldt State University Concert Band, Pacific Serenades (Los Angeles), the Jewel City Flute Choir (Glendale, CA) and the Buffalo-Niagara Concert Band, among others.
 In 1988, Kibbe won the Debussy Trio Award for best composer by the National Association of Composers in a national competition.

 Performances

 Kibbe performs on most of the standard woodwind instruments, and holds a performing degree in oboe and bassoon from New Mexico State University and a composition degree from California State University, Northridge.

 For four decades he worked with the Los Angeles film and recording industry in roles that included instrumental performer and music copyist for films, radio, TV and live venues.
-For 17 years he was oboist with the North Wind Quintet which did numerous public (including radio) and school performances and performed concert tours of Mexico three times.
-He was also principal oboist of the Symphonic Winds of Los Angeles for five years.
+For 17 years he was an oboist with the North Wind Quintet which did numerous public (including radio) and school performances and performed concert tours of Mexico three times.
+He was also the principal oboist of the Symphonic Winds of Los Angeles for five years.
 Kibbe has performed as an artist on numerous published classical music CD's.

 Kibbe continues to compose and perform in Northern California.
-His wife is Vanessa Kibbe, a professional violinist with the Eureka Symphony Orchestra.
+His wife—Vanessa Kibbe—is a professional violinist with the Eureka Symphony Orchestra.